Don’t like the cold? Neither did I when we decided to go to Finland for a spot of Winter fun!

 Plus those frozen trees are pretty epic looking, I think you’ll agree.

-As I mentioned, we stayed at the Hotel Iso-Syote, which was located wonderfully at the top of Iso-Syote hill.
+We stayed at the Hotel Iso-Syote, which was wonderfully located at the top of Iso-Syote hill.
 This offers stunning (seriously, unbelievable) views of the surrounding landscape, easily the best view from any hotel I stayed at during my time in Finland.